MathieuNls/bug-taxonomy/03_preliminaries.md

 ## Version control systems\label{sec:version-control}
+[WAHAB: If we need to reduce the number of pages, you can remove this section.]
 Version control consists of maintaining the versions of files --- such as source code and other software artifacts [@Zeller1997].
-This activity is a complex task and cannot be performed manually on real world project.
-Consequently, numerous tools have been created to help practitioners manage the version of their software artifacts.
+Version control tools have been created to help practitioners manage the version of their software artifacts.
 Each evolution of software is a version (or revision), and each version (revision) is linked to the one before through modifications of software artifacts.
 These modifications consist of updating, adding or deleting software artifacts.
 They can be referred as diff, patch or commit\footnote{These names are not to be used interchangeably as a difference exists.}.